webmasterdevlin/spring-boot-superheroes/WRITING.md

 - check if the docker client is running
 - check if a postgres container is running
 - create a new postgres database and name it springDevDb
-- update the application-dev.properties with the postgres database url etc.
+- update the application.properties with the postgres database url etc.
+- go to Run menu of Intellij IDE and select Edit Configuration
+- click the plus button and select the Application
+- name it SuperheroesApplication
+- add the path of the main class which is SuperheroesApplication under com.example.superheroes
+- add a new Environment variable and name it DATABASE_URL, DATABASE_USERNAME, and DATABASE_PASSWORD
+- click apply and ok
 - run the application
 - send POST http://localhost:8080/register
 - send  POST http://localhost:8080/authenticate